Authentic (LL Cool J album): Critical response

 Authentic received generally mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 46, based on 9 reviews.
-David Jeffries of Allmusic gave the album two and a half stars out of five, saying "LL sounds rusty and a bit under-rehearsed as he belts out his iffy punch lines and motivational anthems, but he pours his heart into the pop numbers and sounds at home during the nostalgic throwbacks."
-Gerrick Kennedy of the Los Angeles Times gave the album one star out of four, saying "LL Cool J has completely lost touch with what launched him into superstardom: rapping.
+David Jeffries of AllMusic said, "LL sounds rusty and a bit under-rehearsed as he belts out his iffy punch lines and motivational anthems, but he pours his heart into the pop numbers and sounds at home during the nostalgic throwbacks."
+Gerrick Kennedy of the Los Angeles Times said, "LL Cool J has completely lost touch with what launched him into superstardom: rapping.
 That startling disconnection is what bogs down his 13th album, Authentic.

-Ted Scheinman of Slant Magazine gave the album three out of five stars, saying "Older listeners will find a wistful pleasure in hearing what may be the most heartfelt effort of LL's career."
-Cristina Jaleru of The Washington Post gave the album two and a half stars out of five, saying "There's nothing wrong with pandering when one tries to hang on to artistic relevance, especially when producing a balanced, intriguing album.
-Who knows, maybe that's the future of music and Cool James is still a pioneer."
-Steve Jones of USA Today gave the album two stars out of four, saying "He has an eclectic bunch of guests and while he's obviously not aiming at the teen market, there seems to be a conscious effort to expand the fan base.
+Ted Scheinman of Slant Magazine said, "Older listeners will find a wistful pleasure in hearing what may be the most heartfelt effort of LL's career."
+Robert Christgau said, "Cooler as Captain Lifer than Mr. Goodbar, but surprisingly likable either way" Steve Jones of USA Today said, "He has an eclectic bunch of guests and while he's obviously not aiming at the teen market, there seems to be a conscious effort to expand the fan base.
 The result is a mixed bag of party anthems and the rap ballads he pioneered years ago."
-Julia LeConte of Now gave the album one star out of five, saying "Authentic is ridiculous right down to the heavy-breathing interludes, which worked for Usher circa 2003.
-LL says he's "hot like 'Pac when he first popped out of prison."
-I think he's delusional.
-As far as comedy albums go, however, Authentic is the year's best."
+Christina Jaleru of The San Diego Union-Tribune praised the album, saying, "LL Cool J knows how to play well with others.
+On his 13th studio album, Authentic, he delivers an eclectic mix of songs with a variety of guest singers that elevate the material to a worthy listening experience.
+This is not a rap album, but more of a hip-pop/hip-rock one, hitting all the right notes from romantic to raucous to punk."

-Jay Balfour of HipHopDX gave the album two and a half stars out of five, saying "Unfortunately, Authentic suffers the same fate as LL's other late-career missteps: too many features and a superficial brand of R&B bog down another release from one of rap's earliest superstars."
-Jody Rosen of Rolling Stone gave the album three out of five stars saying, "On Authentic, LL's first LP not released by Def Jam, the guest list is a testament to open-mindedness and crossover ambitions.
+Jay Balfour of HipHopDX said, "Unfortunately, Authentic suffers the same fate as LL's other late-career missteps: too many features and a superficial brand of R&B bog down another release from one of rap's earliest superstars."
+Jody Rosen of Rolling Stone said, "On Authentic, LL's first LP not released by Def Jam, the guest list is a testament to open-mindedness and crossover ambitions.
 The beats are unfussy and direct; the choruses are built for radio."
-Ken Capobianco of The Boston Globe gave the album a seven out of ten, saying "Metal hip-hop is more compromise than authentic, but much of this disc sounds genuine."
+Ken Capobianco of The Boston Globe said, "Metal hip-hop is more compromise than authentic, but much of this disc sounds genuine."